HerveFrezza-Buet/cxsom/cxsom-builder/experiments/experiment-003-002/README.txt

 RGB.

 The three maps W, H and RGB are reciprocally connected.
-The idea is to learn the relation betwee,w, h and rgb, and then ask the map to deduce rgb from w and h.
+The idea is to learn the relation between w, h and rgb, and then ask the map to deduce rgb from w and h.

+There are several modes during the experiments, corresponding to several stages.
+- inputs mode : This sets w, h, rgb samples, with (w,h) spanning [0,1]^2.
+  These are used for experiments when we test if the architecture can rebuild the image.
+- train mode : This trains the map from random (w, h) and assorted rgb.
+  The weights of the maps are periodically saved.
+- check mode : We test test here how the (h, w, rgb) are well represented in the map, by the external weights.
+- predict mode : We ask the map to retrieve rgb from (w, h) and rebuild the picture.

-## Setup the demo
+### Setup the demo

 First setup a root-dir directory for our variables.